• Menu

 While attending College as an International Student in Upstate New York, Benjamin became aware of Rotary International through the mentorship of Rotarian Ken Wilcox, Jr who took him to several Rotary meetings and conferences since 2008.
 As he traveled with his mentor from one Rotary meeting to another, making presentations and sharing his experiences from a 14-year civil war that his country (Liberia) suffered, he became involved in undertaking and coordinating projects in partnership with Orphan Cry and Clubs from Rotary District 7170.

 Fast forward, in 2016, Benjamin was recognized by Rotary Foundation as Paul Harris Fellow “in appreciation of tangible and significant assistance given for the furtherance of better understanding and friendly relations among peoples of the world.”
 This recognition further motivated him to finally become a full flesh member of Rotary.
 When Benjamin looks through the lenses of assisting people, he believes that the centerpiece of his passion grows and he feels satisfied.
-He is the current President of the Club for the Year 2021-22.
+He was President of the Club for the Year 2021-22.

 Maureen Venti Duncan